 The privacy did not last long for the offender — he was arrested and called back into court on further charges.

 Bales faced 48 charges of indecent assault and gross indecency against 14 boys in the 1970s and 1980s.
 However, he was released on bail for the prosecution process.
-As months went by, multiple new victims came forward and resulted in further charges.
+As months passed, multiple new victims came forward, resulting in further charges.

 In March 2015, Bales was sentenced to a further six years in prison.
 Melbourne County Court judge Richard Smith said Bales had used his position as a Christian Brother to lord power over the victims and showed no remorse for his crimes.